eigensonne/docs/README.md

-# EIGENSONNE&#39;s Finanzierung API OpenAPI Definition
+# EIGENSONNE&#39;s OpenAPI Definitions

+This repo contains multiple OpenAPI definitions for EIGENSONNE's APIs.
+Each can be treated as a separare repo.
+When you run `npm run html` in the subfolders such as "finanzierung", static HTML files such as "finanzierung.html" will be created in the root folder.
+These files will be served with GitHub Pages.

 ## Working on your OpenAPI Definition

 ### Install

 1. Install [Node JS](https://nodejs.org/).
-2. Clone this repo and run `npm install` in the repo root.
+2. Clone this repo
+3. Go to the folder of the API you want to work on e.g. `cd finanzierung` and run `npm install`.

 ### Usage